 - (1) Applications for rehearing may be filed pursuant to statute. - (2) Motions for reconsideration of procedural and interlocutory orders may be filed within ten (10) days of the date the order is issued, unless otherwise ordered by the commission.
-Motions for reconsideration shall set forth specifically the ground(s) on which the applicant considers the order to be unlawful, unjust, or unreasonable. - (3) The filing of a motion for reconsideration shall not excuse any party from complying with any order of the commission, nor operate in any manner to stay or postpone the enforcement of any order, unless otherwise ordered by the commission. - (4) The commission may correct its own orders nunc pro tunc.
+Motions for reconsideration shall set forth specifically the ground(s) on which the applicant considers the order to be unlawful, unjust, or unreasonable.
+At any time before a final order is issued, the commission may, on its own motion, reconsider, correct, or otherwise amend any order or notice issued in the case.

+- (3) The filing of a motion for reconsideration shall not excuse any party from complying with any order of the commission, nor operate in any manner to stay or postpone the enforcement of any order, unless otherwise ordered by the commission. - (4) The commission may correct its own orders nunc pro tunc.

-AUTHORITY: section 386.410, RSMo Supp.
-1998.\ Original rule filed Dec.
+AUTHORITY: section 386.410, RSMo 2000.\ Original rule filed Dec.
 19, 1975, effective Dec.
 29, 1975.
 Amended: Filed Nov.
 7, 1984, effective June 15, 1985.
 Rescinded and readopted: Filed March 10, 1995, effective Nov.
 30, 1995.
 Rescinded and readopted: Filed Aug.
 24, 1999, effective April 30, 2000.
+Amended: Filed March 2, 2011, effective Oct.
+30, 2011.